robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 The UTF-8 standard, developed and maintained by _Unicode Consortium_, enables the use of characters across languages and computer platforms.
 The encoding is defined as RFC document 3629 of the Network Working group [@rfc3629] and as ISO standard ISO/IEC 10646:2014 [@international_organization_for_standardization_iso/iec_2014].
 Specifications of Unicode and code charts are provided on the Unicode homepage (<http://www.unicode.org/>).<br>

 In pandoc mardown documents, Unicode characters such as °, α , ä , Å can be inserted directly and passed to the different output documents.
 The correct processing of MD with UTF-8 encoding to LATEX/PDF output requires the use of the `--latex-engine=xelatex` option and the use of an appropiate font.
-The Times-like XITS font (<https://github.com/khaledhosny/xits-math>) for high quality typesetting of scientific texts can be set in the LATEX template:
+The Times-like XITS font (<https://github.com/khaledhosny/xits-math>), suitable for high quality typesetting of scientific texts, can be set in the LATEX template:

 ```
 \usepackage{unicode-math}